-Double the rise – always let your challah rise twice!
+Always let your challah rise twice!
 Let it rise once for 2-4 hours, punching down as needed.
 Then braid your challah and let it rise again before baking for a super fluffy result.

-for baking is really essential and I don’t know how I ever survived without it.
-You might be asking…why would I use this for challah!?
-I am not good at eye-balling dough so that it is the same amount in each strand, each loaf or when I make individual challah rolls.
-Measuring your dough will ensure more even distribution and an all-around better-looking loaf!
+My dear friend Danielle, a trained pastry chef, was always telling me I NEEDED a scale.
+She was right.
+A digital scale for baking is essential and I don’t know how I ever survived without it.
+I am not good at eyeballing dough to ensure there’s the same amount in each strand, each loaf, or each roll when I make individual challah rolls; measuring my dough ensures more even distribution and a better looking loaf!

-is a great tool to have for baking in general.
-But why for challah?
-I love using the scraper to cut the dough into clean pieces as I am dividing it up.
-And perhaps even more exciting than cutting is how easy a scraper makes clean-up since you can use it to collect all the bits of dough and flour off your counter or work surface.
+My next suggestion has many applications beyond just challah — a dough scraper is a great tool to have for baking in general.
+I love using the scraper to cut my challah dough into clean pieces as I am dividing it up.
+And perhaps even more exciting than cutting is how easy a scraper makes clean-up, since you can use it to collect all the bits of dough and flour off your counter or work surface.

-in order to apply your egg wash.
-I have also used silicone pastry brushes, but I simple prefer the non-silicone variety.
+Lastly, I recommend a good non-silicone pastry brush in order to apply your egg wash ( I prefer them to the silicone variety.
 I also use pastry brushes like these when making scones, pies and a variety of cookies.